Riki Onodera

-Riki Onodera is a Japanese former professional Kickboxer.
-He operates as producer for various Japanese kickboxing events such as NO KICK NO LIFE and KNOCKOUT.
+Riki Onodera is a Japanese former professional kickboxer.
+He operates as producer for various Japanese kickboxing events such as NO KICK NO LIFE and KNOCK OUT.

 Biography

-Onodera started Kickboxing at 14 years old when he joined Meguro Gym in Tokyo.
+Onodera started kickboxing at 14 years old when he joined Meguro Gym in Tokyo.
 He made his pro debut while still being in high school against Hiroshi Yamada on November 13, 1992.
 He won the fight by unanimous decision.

-In 1996 Onodera reached the #1 contender spot in the MAJKF promotion but left to compete for the All Japan Kickboxing Federation.
+In 1996, Onodera reached the #1 contender spot in the MAJKF promotion but left to compete for the All Japan Kickboxing Federation.
 He became a notable name when he beat AJKF star Kensaku Maeda on March 24, 1996.

-On May 25, 1996, Onodera participated in the inaugural Shin Nihon Kickboxing Association event in which he won the Featherweight title against hiroshi Oshiba by KO.
+On May 25, 1996, Onodera participated in the inaugural Shin Nihon Kickboxing Association event in which he won the Featherweight title against Hiroshi Oshiba by KO.
 Onodera would go on to defend the title for the next 4 years.

-In 1997 Onodera was invited to the K-1 Grand Prix '97 Final to participate in a 4-man featherweight tournament alongside champions from other Japanese organizations.
+In 1997, Onodera was invited to the K-1 Grand Prix '97 Final to participate in a 4-man featherweight tournament alongside champions from other Japanese organizations.
 The invitation was declined by the head of SNKA.

 After losing to Phetborai Chuwattana on March 26, 2003, Onodera took time off the ring and created his own kickboxing gym called RIKIX, it officially opened its doors in November 2003.
 For his retirement fight on October 29, 2005, Onodera challenged Muay Thai champion Anuwat Kaewsamrit.
-At this occasion Onodera became promoter and put on the first "NO KICK NO LIFE" event.
+At this occasion, Onodera became promoter and put on the first "NO KICK NO LIFE" event.
 He lost the fight by KO in round 2.

-In 2016 Onodera became the producer of a new Japanese Kikcboxing promotion called KNOCK OUT.

-In 2019 Onodera left the KNOCKOUT promotion.

-In 2020 he returned to his original promotion NO KICK NO LIFE and produced a new event for the first time in 4 years.
+In 2016, Onodera became the producer of a new Japanese kickboxing promotion called KNOCK OUT.
+In 2019 Onodera left the KNOCK OUT promotion.
+In 2020, he returned to his original promotion NO KICK NO LIFE and produced a new event for the first time in 4 years.